ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/RemoteControlComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `BodyDamageType` (see [BodyDamageType Values](#bodydamagetype-values))
-- **Description**: Body damage state to set when the sensor component is damaged (10% - 50% health, which corresponds to partially functional status).
+- **Description**: Body damage state to set when the remote control component is damaged (10% - 50% health, which corresponds to partially functional status).
 Controls visual appearance of the object model.
 Set to one of the [BodyDamageType Values](#bodydamagetype-values) or leave empty/unset (0) for no visual change.
 The damage state is applied to the main object's body when component health falls within this range.
 - **Default**: `0` (no change)
-- **Example**: `DamagedStatusType = DAMAGED`
+- **Example**: `DamagedStatusType = DAMAGED` or `DamagedStatusType = COMPONENT_ENGINE_DAMAGED`
 - **Available Values**: see [BodyDamageType Values](#bodydamagetype-values)

 <a id="destroyedstatustype"></a>